QTM 350 - Data Science Computing

 Cross join

-• A cross join does not use any comparisons to determine whether the rows in each table match one another
+• A cross join does not use any comparisons (like ON) to match rows

-• Useful for generating all possible combinations (e.g., creating a multiplication table)
+• Useful for generating all possible combinations (e.g., pairing all clothing sizes with all colours)

 pd.read_sql('''